 Wine house, museums, and books in shackles

-The inn also functioned as lodging for inebriated city guards, a place where the city council made public announcements and a meeting point for civilians who had to go to battle for the elite.
-It was a Middle Ages recruitment centre.
-As a citizen, it was compulsory to participate in the battle that the duke was going to wage against his enemy.
+The inn also functioned as lodging for inebriated city guards, a place where the city council made public announcements, as well as a meeting point for civilians who had to go to battle for the elite.
+Basically, it was a Middle Ages recruitment centre and as a citizen, it was compulsory to participate in the battle that the duke was going to wage against his enemy. 👀

 The city square and the Librije